rwb/c200/README.md

 <img src="/gfiles/fig12.png" width="500px">
 </p>

+*Note*: this particular example illustrates how we can *collapse* or *reduce* an interval level variable to an ordinal level of measurement.

 * 3.17: Ratio scale variables have many ordered values plus there is a true zero (which represents the absence of the phenomenon).
 * 3.18: Examples of ratio scale variables: speed at which a car is driving; the number of months an offender is sentenced to prison; age at which a person is arrested for the first time.
 * 3.19: The scale of measurement is, therefore, based on the amount of information we have plus the nature of the phenomenon (variable) that is being studied.